Click to show tips

 2. Input the Required Dates:

-- For Milestones: Enter a single "Start Date" (e.g., date of birth).
+- For Numerical Anniversaries: Enter a single "Start Date" (e.g., date of birth).

 Use the calendar pickers for easy date selection.
 Ensure dates are entered in the correct format if typing manually.